Air traffic controller: job description

 - Regional airports

-Air traffic control is open to people from all backgrounds, with aptitudes rather than qualifications granting entry to training courses.
-Typical requirements include five GCSEs (or equivalent) including maths and English, all at grade C or above, and a minimum age of 18 at application.
+Air traffic control is open to people from all educational backgrounds, with aptitudes rather than qualifications granting entry to training courses.
+Typical requirements include five GCSEs (or equivalent), including maths and English, all at grade C or above, and a minimum age of 18 at application.

-Training begins with a basic two-month course before being allocated to area control, approach or aerodrome.
-Following this a course in the relevant theory must be completed, which will take a minimum of five to eleven months depending on specialisation.
-Supervised validation training is then necessary.
+Training begins with a basic three-month course before being allocated to area control, approach or aerodrome.
+Following this a course in the relevant theory must be completed, which will take around nine months depending on specialisation.
+Supervised, on-the-job validation training and assessments are then necessary.
 On average, the entire process takes three years.
-In order to achieve validation students must pass a final exam, from which point pay grades and career prospects advance rapidly; within three years it is possible to earn between £46,000 and £51,000.
+After validation, pay grades and career prospects advance rapidly; within three years it is possible to earn between £46,000 and £51,000.
 Training courses offering a basic salary, accommodation allowance and benefits package are available to students, with the salary increasing to £17,000–£20,000 during validation training and around £32,000–£36,000 upon validation.

 Although education to degree level is not required, experience of further study can be helpful as the workload can be very demanding.